albertauyeung/100-cities-for-kids/content/_index.md

 ### How We Explore 🚀

 We've organized cities by continents to make it easy to explore:
+- 🌏 Asia
+- 🌏 Australia
+- 🌍 Europe
 - 🌎 North America
-- 🌍 Europe
-- 🌏 Asia
 - 🌎 South America

 Each city has its own special story to tell, with colorful emojis and easy-to-read descriptions.
 You'll discover what makes each place unique and special! ✨